Below is a hint of technologies I work with professionally,

 me fairly grounded when it comes to these things.

-I find full-stack teams are harder to hire-for, but easier
+I find full-stack teams are harder to hire, but easier to

-to manage and work-in.
-I've been fortunate enough to have
+manage and work-in.
+I've been fortunate to have worked with

-worked with some truly talented full-stack engineers, with
+some truly talented full-stack engineers, with an eye for

-people exist, just not in abudance.
-I often sway towards the
+exist, just not in abudance.
+I used to sway towards the

-on the backend and found it just as interesting.
+systems on the backend I found it just as interesting.

 Agile prescribes focusing on people over processes and